Density matrix renormalization group approach to the low temperature thermodynamics of correlated 1D fermionic models: Introduction

-We consider 1D fermionic systems of $N$ sites with periodic boundary conditions, $N_e$ electrons or holes and electron transfer $t$ with spin conservation between first neighbors.
-The noninteracting limit is a tight-binding band with single-particle energies $\varepsilon_k = -2t \cos{k}$, wavevectors $-\pi < k = 2\pi m/N \leq \pi$ in the first Brillouin zone and bandwidth $4t$.
-The Hubbard model has on-site repulsion $U > 0$ while the extended Hubbard model (EHM) also has spin-independent interaction $V$ between neighbors.
-The same analysis holds for spin-independent interactions $V_r$ of any range, for example in the Pariser-Parr-Pople model for $\pi$ electrons in aromatic hydrocarbons.
-The models conserve the total spin $S \leq N_e/2$ and its $z$ component $S^Z$.
+Methods for correlated models can readily be tested against the band or noninteracting limit.
+We consider $1$D fermionic systems of $N$ sites with periodic boundary conditions, $N_e$ electrons or holes and electron transfer $t$ with spin conservation between first neighbors.
+The noninteracting limit is a tight-binding band with single-particle energies $\varepsilon(k) = -2t\cos{k}$, bandwidth $4t$ and wavevectors $-\pi < k = 2\pi m/N \le \pi$ in the first Brillouin zone.
+The Hubbard model has on-site repulsion $U > 0$ while the extended Hubbard model (EHM) also has spin independent interaction V between neighbors.
+The same analysis holds for spin-independent interactions $V_r$ of any range.
+The models conserve the total spin $S \le N_e/2$ and its $z$ component $S^Z$.

 The EHM Hamiltonian with sites $r$ and $t = 1$ as the unit of energy is